 I'm an Assistant Professor of Mathematics at the City University of New York (City Tech).
 I did my undergraduate degree at Imperial College London and my doctorate at the University of Oxford, under the supervision of Peter M. Neumann.

 When I finished my doctorate, I decided I'd work in finance to clear my student loans, so for four years (2005 until 2009) I worked for a large European investment bank, first as a quant and then as a derivatives trader.
 I found trading to be significantly less exciting than proving theorems, and so in 2009 I resigned from the bank to begin my academic career.

 From 2010 until 2012 I held a Philip T. Church Postdoctoral Fellowship at Syracuse University, and in 2013 I was awarded an Early Career Researcher Award (DECRA) by the Australian Research Council.

-My research lies in the intersection of group theory and combinatorics.
-I'm particularly interested in permutation groups (both infinite and finite) and some of the structures upon which they act: graphs, digraphs and surfaces.
-Of particular interest to me is the structure of infinite primitive permutation groups which act on countably infinite sets.
+My research lies in the intersection of group theory, combinatorics and topological group theory.
+I'm particularly interested in infinite permutation groups which act on locally-finite graphs, and totally disconnected locally compact topological groups.
 A list of my publications can be found on this website.